ibm-cloud-docs/containers/allowlist-request.md

 1. After support processes the case, you receive a notification that your account is updated.

 Basic support is not intended for production use cases.
 If you require guaranteed response times and direct case routing, consider upgrading your support tier.
-For more information, see [Upgrading your account](https://cloud.ibm.com/docs/account?topic=account-upgrading-account){: external}.
+For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
 {: note}